-J. J. Reisen
+N.J.
+Reisen

-FIGURE 24.
-Johann Radon, circa 1920.
+Figure 3.24: Johann Radon, circa 1920.

-In 1917 Johann Radon (Austrian Mathematician; 1887 - 1956) developed what has become known as the Radon transform.
-Developed to solve geometric problems he was studying, this transform is a cousin the Fourier transform which, among many other critical things, is a central tool in the conversion of digital data into analog forms; i.e. it is how your iPod plays music!
+transform is a cousin the Fourier transform which, among many other critical things, is a central tool in the conversion of digital data into analog forms; i.e. it is how your iPod plays music!
 While the Fourier transform plays a central role in mathematical analysis, the Radon transform was, for a long time, not very widely recognized.